LOW-COST COUNSELLING (LCC)

 Liz McCaughey, herself a graduate of Monash University’s Master of Counselling course, saw the opportunity to help the students gain the necessary practice hours while, at the same time, helping the local population with affordable therapy.
 All members of the AMINDSET team are personally monitored by Liz with professional Clinical Supervision both to help the students grow and to ensure the continuing high standard of the service.

-Liz McCaughey will be the clinical supervisor for therapists who have not completed their MOC placement unit but who are engaged in the LCC program.
+Liz McCaughey will be the clinical supervisor for all of the therapists who are engaged in the LCC program.

 Register your interest